dspearson/azjure/docs/EXAMPLES.md

           )
 ```
 ### Encrypt\Decrypt
-Change the cipher keep the mode and padding the same
+Change the cipher keep the mode and padding the same.
+In each example, the
+input argument for the decrypt is the value the encrypt function evaluated to.

 #### AES/ECB/PKCS7
 ```clojure